Understanding Rust's Trait Objects: Vtables, Dynamic Dispatch, and Memory Deallocation

 push rbx ; Save the value of rbx on the stack

-sub rsp, 32 ; Adjust the stack pointer to reserve space temporary variables
+sub rsp, 32 ; Adjust the stack pointer to reserve space for temporary variables

 mov rbx, rsi ; Save the address of the vtable into rbx